awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    Create your node group with the following command\.
 **Important**
-If you want to deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, then the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets must not have been passed in when you created the cluster\.
-You must create the node group with a config file, specifying the AWS Outposts, AWS Wavelength, or AWS Local Zones subnets\.
+If you want to deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, there are additional considerations:
+The subnets must not have been passed in when you created the cluster\.
+You must create the node group with a config file that specifies the subnets and `[volumeType](https://eksctl.io/usage/schema/#nodeGroups-volumeType): gp2`\.
 For more information, see [Create a nodegroup from a config file](https://eksctl.io/usage/managing-nodegroups/#creating-a-nodegroup-from-a-config-file) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.

    ```
    eksctl create nodegroup \